Beaufort Co. woman charged with operating brothel near childcare facility

 Driggers’ business, Oriental Massage Therapy in Charleston County, operated within close proximity to a public child care facility, Crosby said.

-Summerville Police requested an investigation into the facility’s operations.
+An affidavit states Summerville Police detectives requested SLED open an investigation into the facility.

+The Charleston Police Department received an anonymous Crime Stoppers complaint in February 2020 from someone who identified themself as a family member of an employee of the business, and alleged that when their family member began working as a masseuse, their passport was taken and they were forced to complete sexual acts with clients.

+Court documents state multiple surveillance operations were conducted between March 16, 2020, and June 28, 2021, during which clientele for the business appeared to be “all adult males” who “frequently exceeded the normal allotted times for similarly advertised services at reputable massage locations.”

 Driggers was booked at the Al Cannon Detention Center.